a-lancho/a-lancho.github.io/_pages/publications.md

 <ol>

 <li>
  T. Jayashankar, G.C.F.
 Lee, A. Lancho, A. Weiss, Y. Polyanskiy, G.W.
 Wornell, “Score-based Source Separation with Applications to Digital Communication Signals,” Jun.
-2023.
+2023. (accepted at NeurIPS 2023 as a poster)
  [<a href="https://arxiv.org/abs/2306.14411">arXiv</a>]
 </li><hr>